Top Picks

 3. Preserve the Life of Your Trail Shoes

-Nurture your KEEN Men's Targhee II Mid Waterproof Hiking Boot by brushing off loose dirt with a soft brush.
+Nurture your KEEN Men's Targhee 2 Mid Height Waterproof Hiking Boots by brushing off loose dirt with a soft brush.
 For a deeper cleanse, employ a damp cloth with mild soap.
 Rinse and let them dry naturally.
 Store in a dry place to ward off mold and maintain freshness.

 Stat Highlight: A staggering 90% of hikers report extended gear lifespan with consistent maintenance.